Tiezhengyuan/ernav2_seqdata/README.md

 # ernav2_seqdata
 A new data type known as SeqData is designed for RNA-seq data analysis.
-The data type is designed for integration of varous data set from various sources and dimensions:
+The data type is designed for data integration from various sources and dimensions:

 <img src="static/mrnaseq_data.png" width="900" height="250">